Disclaimer: As an Amazon Associate TechEffect earns from qualifying purchases made via links on our website.

 Tacklife Paint Sprayer

-- Four Nozzles, Three Spray Modes: It can be adjusted to 3 different spray patterns: horizontal, vertical and circular jet; Three nozzle sizes at 2.0mm/2.5mm/3.0mm and one copper nozzle size at 1.0mm to adjust the spray of the paint, allows you to choose the fittest one for your different work needs, the best spray gun distance (25~35cm)
+- 【4 Nozzles & 3 Spray Modes】The Paint Sprayer have 3 spray modes: horizontal, vertical and circular jet; 3 nozzles sizes at 2.0mm/2.5mm/3.0mm and one copper nozzle size at 1.0mm, please choose the fittest one for your needs, the best spray distance (25~35cm).

-- Long Working Distance＆Better Coverage: The adjustable valve knob can control the paint flow; Large 900ml paint bottle do not need to be filled frequently; The sprayer can easily be detached to three parts, which can help you clean the parts thoroughly with our cleaning brush
+- 【Wonderful Design】The adjustable valve knob can control the paint flow; 900ml paint bottle do not need to be filled frequently; Paint sprayers can easily be detached to 3 parts, which can help you clean the parts thoroughly with the cleaning brush.

 Tacklife is an American company offering a range of power tools, testing tools and garden appliances and equipment.
 Strangely, the instructions for this paint sprayer seemed to be translated from a foreign language and are a little vague.
 It’s very reasonably priced and would suit someone with a budget of around fifty pounds, but I struggled to get it working effectively.